- Who majors in IdLS?

 Are there additional academic criteria for acceptance to the College of Education?

 Yes.
-You must have a “C” or better in GWRTC 103, GPYCH 106, and a college level Math course (MATH 107, 108 or 207).
+You must have a "C" or better in GWRTC 103, GPYCH 160, and a college level Math course.
+A grade of "C-" or higher is required in MATH 107 and MATH 108.
+A "C-" or higher is also requiredin MATH 105 if you are required to take the course as a pre-requisite to MATH 107 and in MATH 207 as a pre-requisite to upper level IdLS Math courses.
 Please see Admission Criteria in the JMU Course Catalog for more information.

 How is the IdLS Core different from the General Education requirements?